Remote Learning at Home

 Children in KS2 (Y3-6) will use Google Classroom and Google Meet to access their online learning.

-All children in Years 4,5 & 6 have access to 1:1 technology in the form of Chromebooks and they have taken their personal device home with them so that they can access their remote learning on Google Classroom throughout the day.
+All children in Years 3,4,5 & 6 have access to 1:1 technology in the form of Chromebooks (these will be available to collect from the school office by the end of the first day of isolation). so that they can access their remote learning on Google Classroom throughout the day.

 How will my child be taught remotely?